-The data continues to reflect that people are presenting to services with the same predominant needs as in previous years; this year mental health appears as either a lead or secondary need in every local authority, with older people aged 55+ being the prevailing lead need in Monmouthshire and Torfaen.
+The data continues to reflect that people are presenting to services with the same predominant client category needs as in previous years; this year mental health appears as either a lead or secondary need in every local authority.

 The pie chart below illustrates the mental health problems that are being experienced by those completing the GNME; anxiety and depression continue to be the most predominant mental health issues as in previous years.